spectrocloud/librarium/docs/docs-content/clusters/edge/edge-management-console/host-management/reset-reboot.md

 - Network access to EMC.
 Default port is 5080.

 - Credentials to log in to the EMC.
-Any OS user can be used to log into EMC.
+Any Operating System (OS) user can be used to log into EMC.

 ### Instructions